 Note: Avoid placing ice cubes directly on the skin.

 Apple Cider Vinegar

 Raw and organic apple cider vinegar is a common home remedy to treat skin rashes and ease itching.
-Its acetic acid content helps counter skin infections that could be causing or aggravating the problem.
+Its acetic acid content helps counter skin infections or skin allergy that could be causing or aggravating the problem.

 Place a cotton ball dipped in apple cider vinegar over the affected area

 If apple cider vinegar causes irritation, dilute it with water before applying on the skin.
 If this still irritates your skin, don’t persist with it.

 Chamomile is very helpful in treating rashes.
 It relieves itching, soothes the skin, reduces inflammation and helps healing thanks to its anti-irritant and anti-inflammatory properties as also antibacterial, antifungal and antiviral effects.